 - Call the town or village hall in the new locale.
 Ask about licensing requirements.

 - Make arrangements for your dog to travel with you in a car or by air.
-Dogs normally aren’t permitted on trains or buses.
+Dogs usually aren’t permitted on trains or buses.

-- If you’re moving locally and your dog enjoys a ride, bring your dog to the new home once prior to moving day.
+- If you’re moving locally and your dog enjoys a ride, bring your dog to the new home once before moving day.

 * Get a health certificate from your vet.
-Some states require that this be presented at the border before entering the state, even if you’re just passing through.
+Some states require this to be presented at the border before entering the state, even if you’re passing through.

 * If your dog will travel by air, purchase a kennel for her to travel in.

 - Feed your dog five to six hours before traveling.
 Give her water two hours before traveling.
 Medicate the dog if she becomes overexcited while traveling.